mstksg/inCode/copy/entries/five-point-haskell-2.md

 [^const]: It's `forall a. [a] -> Const Int a`!

-Maybe more surprising than the fact that these free theorems exist is the fact that their root is intrinsically tied to an branch of math as obscure and esoteric as "category theory"!
+Maybe more surprising than the fact that these free theorems exist is the fact that their root is intrinsically tied to a branch of math as obscure and esoteric as "category theory"!

 Add a Type Variable